Guide To Europe’s Most Beautiful Royal Palaces

 13. Nymphenburg Palace, Munich Germany

 The beautiful Nymphenburg Palace is just 30 minutes outside Munich.
-It was the Wittelsbach dynasty’s swishy summer pad.
-Nypmhenberg was built to celebrate the birth of an heir for Bavaria.
+It served as the splendid summer residence for the Wittelsbach dynasty and was originally constructed to commemorate the birth of a Bavarian heir.

 There are quite a few lovely mini-schlosses sprinkled throughout Nymphenburg Palace Park.
 These tiny follies were where the Wittelsbachs escaped when courtly life proved too annoying.